How Did Lee Harvey Oswald Kill President Kennedy?

 Oswald Was on the Sixth Floor During the Shooting

-The first sighting of Oswald after the shooting was by two reliable witnesses, a policeman and the building supervisor, who encountered him on the second floor of the TSBD very shortly after they heard gunshots.
+The first sighting of Oswald after the shooting was by two witnesses, a policeman and the building supervisor, who claimed that they encountered him on the second floor of the TSBD very shortly after they heard gunshots.
 The timing of the incident suggests that Oswald was not on the sixth floor during the assassination.

 Two problems were pointed out with the Commission’s treatment of the encounter: